isomerpages/moe-princesselizabeth/_our-curriculum/CCE/Character and Citizenship Education (CCE).md

 ![](/images/CCE.png)

-Through the PEPS CCE key programmes, we aim to develop our students to be **morally upright and resilient individuals of good character, caring citizens with a sense of active citizenship** and **steadfast leaders who are ready for the future**.
+Through the PEPS CCE key programmes, we aim to develop our students to be&nbsp;**morally upright and resilient individuals of good character, caring citizens with a sense of active citizenship**&nbsp;and&nbsp;**steadfast leaders who are ready for the future**.&nbsp;